Volume 70, Issue 6

 Tania Galvan, an admissions counselor at Cancer Institute–Eastside, is loved and respected by her co-workers and physicians, according to manager Latoya Pyles.
 “She’s a hard worker, passionate about what she does,” said Pyles.
 “Her name always comes up in rounding as someone to recognize.”

 Galvan stated, “I love being there for my patients—emotionally, physically.
 I want to make sure they get what they deserve and need.”
 In her role, she helps check patients in and out.
-As part of GHS’ Bilingual Program, she also translates for those who speak only Spanish.
+As part of Prisma Health’ Bilingual Program, she also translates for those who speak only Spanish.

 Galvan’s lifelong dream has been to become a U.S. citizen.
 “America is my home,” Galvan emphasized.
 “It’s all I’ve ever known.
 I’ve always felt like I was an American.”